 And this is so far removed from the notion of blind faith that we find in more recent religions.

-And it's always been interesting to me that Gnosticism and Hermeticism, which I do believe are the intellectual descendants of the ancient Egyptian faith, of the ancient Egyptian religion, how they were Stamped out and punished by the Christian Church, unfortunately, in the early days.
+And it's always been interesting to me that Gnosticism and Hermeticism, which I do believe are the intellectual descendants of the ancient Egyptian faith, of the ancient Egyptian religion, how they were stamped out and punished by the Christian church, unfortunately, in the early days.

-Realizing that What we see as material life is not reality, or at any rate is not the only reality.
+It is seeking the knowledge of the mystery of life, understanding, absolutely understanding why we're here, realizing there is much in common with Buddhism and Hinduism also, realizing that what we see as material life is not reality, or at any rate is not the only reality.

 It's a place into which we're plunged.

-It's a theatre of experience.
+It's a theater of experience.

 We're dealt the cards almost according to a lottery.

-Who knows what kind of life circumstances we're going to get, but only we are in control of the choices we make, confronted by those circumstances, and what we do with them.
+But only we are in control of the choices we make confronted by those circumstances and what we do with them.

-And the ancient Egyptian religion Always dwelt on that, that our choices are our own, but we must live with the consequences of those choices.
+And the ancient Egyptian religion always dwelt on that, that our choices are our own, but we must live with the consequences of those choices.

-reminded there of the New Testament notion of the word as something above and beyond just the
+And you are reminded there of the New Testament notion of the word as something above and beyond just the plain simple meaning of a word.

-created and is created for creatures in material form to face challenges, to
+So there is a notion of creation, as though this level of reality is created and is created for creatures in material form to face challenges, to confront themselves, to learn why they're there.

-That it is not all there is, that it's only a tiny fragment of reality.
+And when you learn, it seems that the first point of learning why we're here is to understand that it's an illusion, that it is not all there is, that it's only a tiny fragment of reality.

-Once you understand that, then you understand many other things as well.
+And once you understand that, then you understand many other things as well.

 It's rather easy then, is it not, to believe that civilizations, perhaps not just 16,000 or more years ago, but even in cycles prior to that, have come and gone and come and gone, and man has come and gone.

-Life as we know it has come, or maybe as we don't know it has come and gone.
+Life as we know it has come, or maybe as we don't know it, has come and gone.

 And then when you bring our best modern tools of science to bear on this, you do find that the Earth has been through cataclysmic processes many times in the last millions of years.